-- must be familiar with procedures for reporting concerns in accordance with the School's whistleblowing policy and be aware that if Staff raise concerns about working practices at the School to the Designated Safeguarding Lead or an appropriate senior member of Staff that they will be protected from detriment under the whistleblowing policy; - 2. must be familiar with the local reporting guidelines and the Local Safeguarding Partners reporting threshold document in respect of any concerns relating to children; - 3. must be familiar with procedures for handling allegations against Staff as set out in the School's Safeguarding and child protection policy and procedures; - 4. must seek guidance from the Designated Safeguarding Lead if you are in any doubt about appropriate conduct; and - 5. must report any actions which could be misinterpreted, any misunderstandings, accidents or threats involving you and a pupil or a group of pupils to the Designated Safeguarding Lead. - 1.
-You should take particular care when dealing with a pupil who: - 1. appears to be emotionally distressed, or generally vulnerable and / or who is seeking expressions of affection; - 2. appears to hold a grudge against you; - 3. acts in a sexually provocative way, or who is inclined to make exaggerated claims about themselves and others, or to fantasise, or one whose manner with adults is over familiar; and - 4. may have reason to make up an allegation to cover the fact that he or she has not worked hard enough for public examinations. - 1.
-Procedure to be followed in these cases: Some of these behaviours may be indications that a child has been, or is currently being, abused and should therefore be reported to the Designated Safeguarding Lead under the School's safeguarding policy and procedures.
+- 1.1 must be familiar with procedures for reporting concerns in accordance with the School's whistleblowing policy and be aware that if Staff raise concerns about working practices at the School to the Designated Safeguarding Lead or an appropriate senior member of Staff that they will be protected from detriment under the whistleblowing policy; - must be familiar with the local reporting guidelines and the Local Safeguarding Partners reporting threshold document in respect of any concerns relating to children; - must be familiar with procedures for handling allegations against Staff as set out in the School's child protection and safeguarding policy and procedures; - 1.4 must seek guidance from the Designated Safeguarding Lead if you are in any doubt about appropriate conduct; and - 1.5 must report any actions which could be misinterpreted, any misunderstandings, accidents or threats involving you and a pupil or a group of pupils to the Designated Safeguarding Lead. - 2 You should take particular care when dealing with a pupil who: - appears to be emotionally distressed, or generally vulnerable and / or who is seeking expressions of affection; - 2.2 appears to hold a grudge against you; - acts in a sexually provocative way, or who is inclined to make exaggerated claims about themselves and others, or to fantasise, or one whose manner with adults is over familiar; and - 2.4 may have reason to make up an allegation to cover the fact that he or she has not worked hard enough for public examinations. - Procedure to be followed in these cases: Some of these behaviours may be indications that a child has been, or is currently being, abused and should therefore be reported to the

+Designated Safeguarding Lead under the School's child protection and safeguarding policy and procedures.